vobyjs/voby/README.md

 The following hooks are provided.

-Many of these are just functions that `oby` provides, re-exported as `use*` functions.
+Many of these are just functions that `oby` provides, re-exported as `use*` functions, the rest are largely alternatives to built-ins that can accept observables as arguments and can dispose of themselves when the parent computation is disposed.

-Hooks are just regular functions, if their name starts with `use` then we call them hooks.
+Hooks are just regular functions, if their name starts with `use` then we call them hooks just because.

 #### `useAbortController`